Step-by-step guide on how to buy a property in Malta

 Why You Need a Notary Public

-- A Notary Public plays a crucial role in acquiring real estate property by ensuring the legality and authenticity of the documents involved in the transaction.
+- A Notary Public plays a crucial role in real estate transactions by ensuring the legality and authenticity of the documents involved.

-- They verify the identity of the parties, witness the signing of important documents, such as the deed of sale, and affix their official seal to certify that the documents are properly executed.
+- They verify the parties’ identities, witness the signing of important documents, such as the deed of sale, and affix their official seal to certify that the documents are properly executed.

 - Notaries may also ensure that the parties involved understand the contents of the documents they are signing.
 In some jurisdictions, notaries prepare certain legal documents related to property transactions.
 They may also facilitate the legal registration of the deed transferring ownership of the property.

-- Their involvement adds a layer of legal protection and helps prevent fraud in real estate transactions.
+- Their involvement provides an additional layer of legal protection and helps prevent fraud in real estate transactions.

 Obtain a promise for sale